manaakiwhenua/vector2dggs/README.md

                                   to create an output that only includes H3 cell ID and the ID given by the -id field (or the default index ID).
-  -p, --partitions INTEGER        The number of partitions to create.
+  -ch, --chunksize INTEGER        The number of rows per index partition to
-                                  Recommendation: at least as many partitions
-                                  as there are available `--threads`.
-                                  Partitions are processed in parallel once
-                                  they have been formed.  [default: 50;
-                                  required]
+                                  use when spatially partioning.
+Adjusting
-  -s, --spatial_sorting [hilbert|morton|geohash]
+                                  this number will trade off memory use and time.  [default: 50; required] -s, --spatial_sorting [hilbert|morton|geohash]
                                   Spatial sorting method when perfoming
                                   spatial partitioning.  [default: hilbert]